ragib04/streamify/README.md

 This project is a video streaming platform inspired by popular video-sharing applications.
 It is built using modern front-end technologies, including React, Redux Toolkit, TailwindCSS, and other libraries.

+For the UI layer, I am using Tailwind CSS for styling.

+Why Tailwind?
+> It is a modern utility-first CSS framework that allows faster development and helps build clean and responsive interfaces efficiently.

+I am using Redux Toolkit for state management across the application.

+React Router DOM is used for client-side routing.

+Jest and React Testing Library are used for testing.

 📌 Video content and metadata are powered by the YouTube Data API, used in compliance with YouTube’s Terms of Service.

 ## Features